 The Sheppard-Towner Act, which funds maternity assistance, is approved by Congress.

 Grace Abbott becomes head of the United States Children’s Bureau.
-She works for better health care for children and mothers as well as laws against child labor.
+She works for better health care for children and mothers and laws against child labor.

-Margaret Sanger founds the American Birth Control League, which later becomes the Planned Parenthood Federation of America.
+Margaret Sanger founded the American Birth Control League, which later became the Planned Parenthood Federation of America.

 1922 – Rebecca Ann Latimer Felton becomes the first woman to serve in the U.S. Senate.
 She serves only two days.

 1924 – In Radice v.
-New York, the court upholds a law that forbade waitresses from working the night shift but made an exception for entertainers and ladies room attendants.
+New York, the court upheld a law that forbade waitresses from working the night shift but made an exception for entertainers and ladies’ room attendants.

 1932 – Frances Perkins becomes the first female in the Cabinet when she is appointed Secretary of Labor.